lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_mask_pu.png" width="891" height="268" />

 When setting `mask_rate=0.95`, it means we will mask 95% data and the rest 5% data will be positive class.
-Therefore in the output below, you can see there's 95% "-1" and 5% "1".
+Therefore, in the output below, you can see there's 95% "-1" and 5% "1".
 Among all the masked data, there are 55.4% negative class and 44.6% positive class.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_high_rate_pu.png" width="901" height="216" />